 Industrial Hygienist Jobs in USA with Visa Sponsorship

-Industrial hygienist roles qualify for H-1B and other work visas as specialty occupations requiring environmental health, occupational safety, or related degrees.
+Industrial hygienist roles qualify for H-1B visa and other work visas as specialty occupations requiring environmental health, occupational safety, or related degrees.
 Companies in manufacturing, consulting, and government contracting regularly sponsor industrial hygienists, particularly those with experience in OSHA compliance, exposure assessment, or hazardous materials management.
 For detailed occupation requirements, see the O*NET profile.

 See All Industrial Hygienist JobsOverview

-Showing 5 of 76+ industrial hygienist jobs
+Showing 5 of 32+ Industrial Hygienist jobs

 Have you applied for this role?